bruhmastir/library/docs/vacc_documents/policies/controller_operations_policy.md

 Controllers must notify the Arabian vACC Marketing Director or Deputy Director if they cannot attend their rostered slot.
 Failure to do so repeatedly may result in exclusion from future events.

-### Controllers Not Showing Up for a rostered position
+### Controllers Not Showing Up for a Rostered Position

 Controllers are required to fulfill all assigned rostered positions.
 In the event of an unavoidable absence, timely notification is mandatory.
 Repeated unexcused absences may lead to removal from future event rosters.